b-Rocks2718/Dioptase-Pipe-Full/README.md

 Run the tests with `make all`.

 The test suite consists of all tests used for verifying the emulator, in addition pipeline-specific tests to ensure forwarding, stalls, and misaligned memory accesses are handled correctly.

+I'd like to set up verilator and use it to simulate the VGA output